-About two years ago I was working for a young entrepreneur as a virtual assistant.
-He always had spontaneous ideas how to add new income streams and enlarge his little empire.
+A couple of years ago I was working for a young entrepreneur as a virtual assistant.
+He always had spontaneous ideas on how to add new income streams and enlarge his little empire.
 So I wasn’t too surprised when he called me one day and said excitedly:

 “Denise, I want to try something new.
 I want to start a dropshipping business and I need you to help me!”